rstudio/keras3/man-src/k_in_top_k/1-formatted.md

 in_top_k(targets, predictions, k=3)
 # array([ True False  True], shape=(3,), dtype=bool)
 ```

+@returns
+A boolean tensor of the same shape as `targets`, where each element
+indicates whether the corresponding target is in the top-k predictions.

 @param targets A tensor of true labels.
 @param predictions A tensor of predicted labels.